Lighting Technician Services

 Experienced Crews

-Lighting technicians with credits on major Peruvian features and international productions across Lima and Cusco.
+Our lighting technicians hold credits on major Peruvian features and global shoots across Lima and Cusco.

 02.